South Asia Union Catalogue

 The Sahitya Akademi (New Delhi, India) undertook a pilot project in 1993 for a Catalogue of Nineteenth-Century Indian Publications.
 Mr. K. C. Dutt's report on that project includes information that was critically important in planning the South Asia Union Catalogue.

-The South Asia Union Catalogue is closely affiliated with the Digital South Asia Library and the Center for South Asia Libraries.
+The South Asia Union Catalogue is closely affiliated with the Digital South Asia Library.